TECHNOLOGY EVALUATION IN THE ELDERLY NETWORK

 Events | March 27,20142014 CADTH Symposium

 Our mission is to improve the care of seriously ill, frail elderly patients and their families through the development, rigorous evaluation, and ethical implementation of health care technologies, including drugs, devices, knowledge products, improvement strategies and tools, ultimately leading to better outcomes for patients and their families, health care professionals and the health care system as a whole.
-Our tagline, “Improving health care choices for an aging population”, references the importance of information in enabling elderly patients, their families and caregivers, to have evidence-based information to make decisions ensuring that they receive the right treatment in the right setting at the right time.
+Our goal is to enable the frail elderly, their families and caregivers, to have evidence-based information to make decisions ensuring that patients receive the right treatment in the right setting at the right time.

 Key to our success is our collaborative approach.
 Technology Evaluation in the Elderly Network has four main audiences:

 - Seriously ill elderly patients and their families

 - The public, including groups serving the seriously ill elderly and their families

 - Health care providers, practitioners and organizations, and